BoazGithub/MSEng-Thesis/README.md

  # CROSS-PROBABILISTIC WEAK SUPERVISION LEARNING FOR HIGH-RESOLUTION LAND COVER ENHANCEMENT
-This research focused on a weak supervision strategy for deep learning aimed at enhancing high-resolution (sub-meter) land cover from historical pseudo (noise) labels.
+This research focused on a weak supervision strategy for deep learning to enhance high-resolution (sub-meter) land cover from historical pseudo (noise) labels.
 The study involved developing a deep learning architecture that could be supervised using unified noise or imbalanced datasets as a reasonable training set during the knowledge acquisition phase.
-The main concern was how to overcome the barriers of spatial resolution mismatch between pairs of machine learning to train sets derived from high-resolution images representing complex urban features and rural image features, regardless of photogrammetric and heterogeneity in landforms.
+The main concern was overcoming the barriers of spatial resolution mismatch between pairs of machine learning to train sets derived from high-resolution images representing complex urban features and rural image features, regardless of photogrammetric and landform heterogeneity.

 ## Description